ptins/TweekOrTweet/README.md

 # Twitter Persona Likability

-> Determine whether or not a Twitter persona is controversial or not with Python.
+> The goal of this project was to classify whether or not a Twitter persona is controversial or not with Python.

-This project was for CSE 60437 - Social Sensing and Cyber-Physical Systems at the University of Notre Dame.
+Course: CSE 60437 - Social Sensing and Cyber-Physical Systems @ the University of Notre Dame.

-## Inspiration

 ## Timeline